zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Flight angular drag controls how much the vehicle slows down when turning.
 - Default Value: 1.2

-### force_3.6.5
+### force_4.0.1
 - Description: EXPERIMENTAL_FORCE.
 Lower values will not allow the vehicle to balance fast when tilted.
 Lower values can reduce bobbing, but must be below the forceDistance value.
-- Default Value: 2
+- Default Value: 1

-### forceDistance_3.6.5
+### forceDistance_4.0.1
 - Description: EXPERIMENTAL_FORCE_DISTANCE should always be above the value of force.
 Otherwise bobbing will occur.
 Lower values will not allow the vehicle to balance fast when tilted
-- Default Value: 10
+- Default Value: 2

-### backwardForce_3.6.5
+### backwardForce_4.0.1
 - Description: EXPERIMENTAL_BackwardFORCE
 - Default Value: 1